Nonorthogonal coding in spectrally-entangled photons: Conclusion and discussion

 Our results demonstrate the realization of encoding and decoding nonorthogonal codes on the spectrally-entangled photons in a multiplexing scheme.
 The photon pairs can be generated from the atomic cascade emissions with an advantageous telecom bandwidth which is best for an application of long-distance quantum communication.
 We specifically utilize a quasi-orthogonal space–time block code, which is a well developed technique in wireless classical communication and is useful for transmitting multiple copies of data sequences across many users.
 This nonorthogonal coding scheme can be applied in a multiplexing platform of entangled biphotons, where we show the performance of the codewords in terms of the second-order correlations.
 We further propose a multi-channel design to encode the nonorthogonal codes, where a high capacity of coding space is feasible.

 We have shown that the staircase structure of multiplexed photon pairs in a frequency-separated regime is the best dense structure that has the highest code space capacity with a limited frequency space.
+We also demonstrate the advantages of multi-channel nonorthogonal coding scheme which is more robust to channel errors than the single-channel setup using conventional orthogonal coding.
 This design is particularly applicable in quantum information processing and transmission, and is ready for multi-user quantum key distribution \cite{Gisin2002}.
 Moreover, our schemes can potentially integrate with a reconfigurable bandwidth allocation among multiple users \cite{Lingaraju2021}, which can further establish a practical scalable quantum networks, essential for an application of large-scale quantum computation.

+Finally, our proposed scheme can be readily implemented in squeezed quantum microcombs generated from the existing platform of silica microresonator on a silicon chip \cite{Yang2021}.
+Through the Kerr nonlinearity in the microresonator, the system generates broadband and energy-correlated photon pairs of signal and idler modes.
+With additional multiplexing as in our scheme for nonorthogonal coding, a multi-channel setup can be realized in these photon pairs.
+This platform can leverage the deterministic photon source with integrated photonics to enable compact and scalable quantum sources \cite{Mahmudlu2023}, and to offer new opportunities in continuous-variable quantum information processing \cite{Yang2021}.